Mixing it up: Understanding and using mixed methods research in social sciences

 Overview

-This is an online course for postgraduate researchers in which you will be invited to critically discuss a mixed methods approach to research.
+This online short course for postgraduate researchers critically discusses a mixed methods approach to research.
 The course includes a strong conceptual and theoretical component and is also participatory in nature, with multiple resources that you can interact with either independently and/or collaboratively.

 Programme details

-The course will run over eight weeks.
 Participants can expect to actively engage with and contribute to the course for around 15 hours per week.
 Additional time to prepare for wider reading and assignment preparation is also required.
-The list of units is as follows:

 Week 1: Online induction